 To describe mlinci to someone who’s never had them, we compare them to flatbread.
-So we call them thin dried flatbread because this is the first phase in the cooking process.
+So we call them thin dry flatbread because this is the first phase in the cooking process.

-However, mlinci are also known as baked noodles.
+However, mlinci are also popular as baked noodles.
 And this is because they can be cooked on a hot plate or baked in the oven.

 Mlinci are traditional Croatian pasta becasue they make a classic Sunday (or other festive) meal.
 They accompany roasted meat, usually a bird - turkey, chicken, duck or goose.